UK magazines

 - National Magazines (Hearst): 7%

-Total sales of such magazines have been falling since they peaked in the 1950s (with far fewer titles) as the role of magazines and newspapers as the main purveyor of information and entertainment was usurped by television.
-Figures from the Advertising Association put total sales at about 2,100 million copies in 1970, a figure that fell steadily to under 1,200 million in 1992.
-However, recent years have seen a slow rise to about 1,339m copies in 2004.
+Total sales of such magazines have been falling since 1960 (with far fewer titles) as the role of magazines and newspapers as the main purveyor of information and entertainment was usurped by television.
+Figures from the Advertising Association put total sales at 2,100 million copies in 1970, a figure that fell to under 1,200 million in 1992.
+However, there was a rise to 1,339m copies in 2004 before dropping back to 1,000 million by 2017.
+Overall, sales are falling at 5% a year.

 Launches in the past ten years have numbered 421-602 annually, according to WH Smith.